raydak-labs/configarr/README.md

 Configuration and synchronization tool for Sonarr and Radarr.

-Supporting only Sonarr v4 and radarr v4.
+Official support only for Sonarr v4 and radarr v5.

 This will be a project similar to [Recyclarr](https://github.com/recyclarr/recyclarr) or [Notifiarr](https://notifiarr.wiki/) but support for additional specification and not only what [TrashGuides](https://trash-guides.info/) offer.